Delete a user from your organization

 - Only Drive content owned by a user can be transferred to another user, who becomes the new owner.

 - Content that's not transferred to another user is deleted by Google.
 Google Drive files are deleted after 20 days.
-Brand Account assets (such as Google+ pages) are deleted immediately if the user is the sole owner.
+Brand Account assets are deleted immediately if the user is the sole owner.

 - Transferred content includes files of all types, not just Google Docs, Sheets, Slides, and so on.